maclong9/harvard-compsci/Introduction/05-Data-Structures/README.md

 The above is back to $O(\log{n})$ as opposed to $O(n)$.
 In the code you point the root of the tree, in this example the root is 4.

+## Hashing

+When you sort a deck of cards, to make life easier you will take out all of the hearts, clubs, spades and diamonds individually and then sort each pile individually.
+This process is called hashing.

+Hashing takes inputs and _hashes_ them to output values.
+You can use hashing to implement hash tables, a combination of arrays and linked lists.

 [Previous: 04-Memory](../04-Memory/README.md) <br />
 [Next: 06-](../06-)